• Study Abroad

 • Review road safety information before departure.
 The Association for Safe International Road Travel creates road travel reports and other resources for study abroad programs.
 The State Department offers a road safety section in every country information page on its website.

-If your institution or study abroad provider encourages the use of public and private transportation vendors rather than allowing students, faculty, and staff to drive abroad in your institution’s name, take steps to ensure these options are properly vetted by checking available safety records or requesting an accident history.
+If your institution or study abroad provider encourages the use of public and private transportation vendors rather than allowing students, faculty, and staff to drive abroad in your institution’s name, take steps to ensure these options are properly vetted.
+Do so by checking available safety records or requesting an accident history.

 More From UE